A rejection is nothing more than a necessary step in the pursuit of success.

 Given all this, you persistently fall prey to significant mood swings throughout the day.
 These mood swings stem from how you perceive and interpret other people’s feelings, behavior, words, and actions.

 You have essentially lost all sense of identity and consistently struggle to find self-acceptance.

 You might not realize this, but your fear of rejection is coming across as a sense of neediness.

-Other people can sense that you are needy, and that you seek constant approval.
-As a result they will either manipulate you for their own purposes, or they will just literally take you for granted.
-Either way you lose.
+Other people naturally sense that you’re very needy and that you seek constant approval.
+As a result, they will either manipulate you for their own purposes, or they will simply take you for granted.
+Either way, you lose.

-People like to associate with others who are confident and who value their own personal worth.
+People like to associate with individuals who are confident and who value their own personal worth.
 These are the kind of people that are rarely manipulated or taken for granted.
-They are the kind of people you should model and build your life upon.
+They are the kind of people you should model and aspire to become.

 The Evolution of Your Fear of Rejection